EppuSyyrakki/BTree/README.md

 agent.
 The example project does this with the Player class.

 As a ScriptableObject the tree is a shared entity, it needs to be copied to a run-time instance when the game is played, or any changes made to the graph are permanent and will affect all agents using it.
 In the implementation, this copying is the responsibility of the agent.
-Another important consideration for the agent class is timing.
-To avoid null reference errors in the execution where some object doesn’t exist as it’s being accessed, evaluating the tree and changing to a new Leaf must happen within the same call stack of methods - i.e. immediately.
+To avoid null reference errors in the execution where some object doesn’t exist as it’s being accessed, evaluating the tree and changing to a new Leaf is done within the same call stack of methods - i.e. immediately.
 This ensures that the reference to the current Leaf is never null at runtime.

 ### TreeResponse
-The TreeResponse class is a wrapper object that is returned by the Root when the tree is evaluated.
+The TreeResponse class is a wrapper object that is returned to the agent when the tree is evaluated.
 Its creation is the responsibility of the Leaf class, as the query ultimately reaches one through the logic branches.
 It holds a reference to the Leaf that created it, a Result enumeration (with possible values Running, Success and Failure), and references to any Condition nodes it encountered in the branches en route to the Root.
 The agent then uses this response to first check if any of the Conditions fail, and then to execute code in the origin Leaf.